Linguistic Landscapes 9 | Movement and Immobilities

 Welcome to the website for the 9th Linguistic Landscapes International Workshop!

 !
 Registration is now open !
-Information on travel & accommodation added !
+Conference program and abstracts are available !

 The conference will take place at the University of Luxembourg and will be hosted by the Institute for Luxembourgish language and literature (IPSE) together with the Institute for Research on Multilingualism (ECCS).